Come to Belgrade, Serbia with an open mind; you’re about to take a deep dive into its dark tourism secrets.

 During Communist times, Yugoslavian school groups came here to learn about the German occupation, but in recent years new information has emerged about the measures taken by Tito’s regime to quash any post-war opposition.
 The camp remained in use, along with a gulag-like prison known as Naked Island.
 The final count of how many anti-communists were killed or imprisoned on Tito’s watch is still being determined.

-4. Visit the Royal Compound
+Visit Serbia’s Royal Compound

 Now, back to the 11-year-old king whose entire family was forced into exile by the German occupation during World War II.
 Although the Chetniks remained loyal, the victory of the Communists effectively put an end to the monarchy in 1945.
 The royals were stripped of their citizenship in the new Communist Yugoslavia, until it was restored by a Serbian court in 2001.